clarino/corona/corona21/README.md

 All files contain items occurring as the second part of compounds starting with *corona* or *korona*.
 Possible hyphens have been stripped.
-All items have been case-folded by downcasing.
+All items have been casefolded by downcasing.

 Example: *virus* aggregates occurrences of *coronavirus, koronavirus, corona-virus, korona-virus, Coronavirus, Koronavirus, CORONA-VIRUS,* etc.